Leobewin/KDD_2020_Lung_Sound/README.md

 Unzip the files to get two folders, train and test, which are the training dataset and testing dataset used in a study currently submitted to KDD 2020.

-Inside the folders you can find 15-second-long lung sound recordings and the corresponding labels.
-In total, including 6868 15-second long audio files, 24259 inhalation labels and 14958 exhalation labels.
+Inside the folders you can find 15-second-long lung sound recordings and the corresponding labels, including 6868 15-second long audio files, 24259 inhalation labels and 14958 exhalation labels in total.

 The filename of the truncated 15-second long audio files recorded by the digital stethoscope Littmann 3200 is prefixed by “steth_”.
 The filename of 15-second-long audio files recorded by a multichannel acoustic recording device, AccurSound, is prefixed by “trunc_”.